Information for admitted students

 Health Care: What to do if you get sick or injured?

-If you need non-emergency care on the weekends or when the Decker Student Health Services Center is closed, you may wish to visit a local walk-in clinic.
+If you need non-emergency care on the weekends or when the Decker Student Health Services Center is closed, you may visit a local walk-in clinic.
 You'll be responsible for all costs incurred.

 Fun Activities on Campus